elvkusi1211/from-the-foxhole-cysa-lab/README.md

 ## About

-Built by El, a US Navy veteran and cloud engineer.
+Built by Elvis, a US Navy veteran and cloud engineer.
 The series is independent and not affiliated with CompTIA, Wazuh, Proxmox, or any other product mentioned.

 ## License